abhinav0306/sweetswipe-ca2/README.md

 ## 🍬Overview

 Welcome to the Sweet Swipe project, a recreation of the classic match-three puzzle game!
 Our goal with this project was to provide an engaging and enjoyable gaming experience while exploring various game development concepts.
+This game is made for both mobile and laptop/pc screens.
+Enjoy!

 ### 🔴Key Features